sathees-palanisamy/AI-Powered-Regex-Pattern-Generator/Readme.md

 - **Extensibility** - Easy to add new workflow nodes
 - **Monitoring** - Built-in observability and debugging

+**MCP Server Provides:**
+- **Tool Integration** - Expose regex generation to other applications
+- **Standard Protocol** - Use Model Context Protocol for interoperability
+- **Monitoring Ready** - Built-in LangSmith tracing support

 Happy pattern generating! 🎉

 If you find this project helpful, please give it a ⭐ on GitHub!

 ---

-*Built with modern AI orchestration using LangGraph for reliable and secure regex pattern generation.*
+*Built with modern AI orchestration using LangGraph for reliable and secure regex pattern generation, with MCP integration for tool interoperability.*